Fran Bentley

-Francesca Bentley (born 26 June 2001) is an English footballer who plays as a goalkeeper for Bristol City of the Women's Championship.

-She has previously played in the youth ranks at Manchester City, Manchester United on loan at Sheffield United, Blackburn Rovers and Bristol City, and has represented England at under-17 and under-23 level.
+Francesca Bentley (born 26 June 2001) is an English footballer who plays as a goalkeeper for Bristol City of the Women's Super League.
+She has previously played in the youth ranks at Manchester City, Manchester United on loan at Sheffield United, Blackburn Rovers and Bristol City, and has represented England from under-15 to under-23 youth level.

 Club career

 Early career

 Bentley joined Manchester United aged nine and remained at the club for five years.
 In 2015, she joined local rivals Manchester City due to the limited first team opportunities available at her former club.

 Manchester City

 In July 2017, Bentley signed with the Manchester City development squad for the 2017–18 season and became a regular for the club.
 In April 2018, she helped the club win the FA Development League Cup.
 Bentley was named as an unused substitute for the first team on two occasions as they finished runners-up in the Women's Super League and the FA WSL Cup.